jsdelivr/jsdelivr/README.md

 Combine multiple files
 ----------------------

-Our combine endpoint has the following format:
+Our combine endpoint allows you to load several files from npm and GitHub endpoints in one request:

 ```
 /combine/url1,url2,url3